 Everyone involved in the car crash needs to immediately get a medical checkup.
 Even if a person does not think he or she has been injured, it is advisable to get a medical checkup as soon as possible after the accident.
 Injuries caused by car accidents often do not become noticeable until several days later.
 Even low-speed impacts can cause damage.
 For example, if a person felt dazed by the accident, he or she may have suffered a mild concussion.

 It is crucial to know what to do after a car accident in Altoona.
 Fortunately, an experienced car crash lawyer could help you with getting the medical treatment you need, gathering evidence, filing a claim, and getting the compensation you deserve.
-If you were injured in a car crash, call Marcus & Mack today and set up a consultation.
+If you were injured in a car crash, contact us at Marcus & Mack today and set up a consultation.